PMP Exam Preparation (92 Blogs) Become a Certified Professional

 Effort variance = (Actual Effort – Planned Effort)/ Planned Effort x 100.

-25. Which Project Management methodology do you prefer following in your projects?
+25. Which project management methodology do you prefer to follow in your projects?

 Not a single methodology can be applied to all types of projects.
 The selection of project management methodology must be based on the following criteria: